isamu-takagi/autoware.universe/system/diagnostic_graph_aggregator/doc/format/unit/const.md

 # Constant

-The constant object is a node with a fixed error level.
+The constant object is a unit with a fixed error level.

 ## Format